Event Management

 What is the difference between deduplication and suppression?

-- Suppression: Alerts are filtered by the conditions set in your Event Orchestrations, and those that match your criteria are suppressed and stored in PagerDuty to be available for forensics, analysis, and context.
-The major difference between suppressed and deduplicated alerts is that suppressed alerts do not create incidents.
-Suppressed alerts can be viewed in the Alerts table.
-It should also be noted that suppressed alerts can be deduplicated.
+- Suppression: Alerts are filtered by the conditions defined in your Event Orchestrations; those that match your criteria are suppressed and stored in PagerDuty to be available for forensics, analysis, and context.

 Will suppressed alerts still show up on a service with no one on call?

-If you send an event to a service where no one is on call, the event will not create an incident.
-However, if the event is meant to be suppressed, it will still go to the service if no one is on call.
+If you send an event to a service that has no on-call staff, the event does not create an incident.
+However, if the event is meant to be suppressed, it still goes to the service if no one is on call.